 Target customer for hands-on success

-- Need to excel at product led growth to remain competitive
+- Need to excel at product-led growth to remain competitive

-- Have budget and savvy engineers are the decision makers
+- Have budget, and savvy engineers are the decision makers

-- Have achieved product market fit
+- Have achieved product-market fit

-- Have products aimed at businesses
+- Have B2B products

 Large or enterprise customers